OCA/account-analytic/product_analytic/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to define an analytic account at product or category level for using it when creating invoices.
+This module allows to define analytic account/tags at product or category level for using them when creating invoices.

 This module is an alternative to the official module *account_analytic_default*.
 The advantages of this module are: